Four Reasons Transformation Stain is the Best Log Home Stain for Siding and Trim.

 Next, it helps to start staining in the morning on the south and west sides of the home, while the wood is at it’s coolest point.
 Stain the north and east sides of the home in the hotter parts of the day.

 Also try to avoid applying stain right before or right after extreme weather.
 For example, staining 24 hours before a major rain storm will not allow enough time for most stains to dry properly.
 This could lead to your stain getting “washed off” the wood by the rain.
 If high winds are forecasted, the stain may dry too quickly or dirt, sand and dust may stick to your fresh stain.
 So be sure to check your local weather, because ain’t nobody got time to do it twice.
-Download the Transformation Stain Siding and Trim information sheet to take the guesswork out of proper application.

 When you properly apply Transformation Siding and Trim you can reap the benefits of: